ramla/MultiDoggof/README.md

 	- DONE postgame 2p only client gets both players' data and launches alone
 	- DONE launch countdown in lobby needs to be interrupted on anyone's team change or hesitation tweaks that feel important:
-	- ½DONE mission effect area needs a visual cue (need to implement for attack as well)
+	- DONE mission effect area needs a visual cue (need to implement for attack as well)

 Phase 1.1: for the first playtest